economic crisis

 双语例句

-但除此以外,还有其他的联系太,之间的战争和美国的经济危机和衰退。 - Their collapse caused the economic crisis.
+但除此以外,还有其他的联系太,之间的战争和美国的经济危机和衰退。 - Many companies have been sent under in the economic crisis.